Firewalls in All the Wrong Places

 “We may have started a brush fire,” I joked.
 She laughed.
 I told her that knowing she was rooting for me had actually given me comfort right before I walked up to my date.
 And it was true.
 We’d only spoken three times, yet I already felt a genuine warmth toward my new friend.

-None of this would have happened if I didn’t tell her something important and personal happening in my life.
+None of this would have happened if I hadn’t told her about something important and personal happening in my life.
 I lowered the firewall with a stranger, and a connection formed.

-The signal from the experiment could not be clearer.
-Open up, and connections with people are suddenly possible.
+The signal from the experiment could not be clearer: open up, and connections suddenly become possible.
+Your world can be so much richer.